zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### encoded `boolean`

-Specified whether the column content is escaped.
-Disable encoding if the data contains HTML markup.
+If set to true the column value will be HTML-encoded before it is displayed.
+If set to false the column value will be displayed as is.
+By default the column value is HTML-encoded.

 #### Example
     <kendo:grid-column encoded="encoded">